On this page:

-Natural gas is flammable, and safety is important when using gas appliances in your home.
-You must use a licensed gas-fitter (plumber) for gas appliance maintenance and connections.
+Natural gas is flammable so safety is important when using gas appliances in your home.
+You must use a licensed gas-fitter (plumber) to connect and maintain your gas appliances.

 If you smell gas near the meter on your property or towards the street, please call us on 13 67 07.